Share your IDE settings

-RubyMine lets you share your settings between different instances of your IDE.
+RubyMine lets you share your IDE settings between different instances of RubyMine or even between different IntelliJ-based IDE products that you use.
 This helps you recreate a comfy working environment if you are working from different computers and spare the annoyance of things looking or behaving differently from what you are used to.

 Sync settings between IDE instances

 On the computer with the IDE instance containing the settings you want to share, sign in to either of the following: